 - Mudjacking (also known as slabjacking): Mudjacking is one of the concrete repair solutions that actually attempts to fix the root cause.
 This method uses a concrete slurry to fill in the voids in the soil under the concrete.
 However, this isn’t a permanent solution, as the heavy concrete slurry can actually cause weak soil to compress further, causing the concrete slab to sink, settle, and crack once again.

-- Injection foam leveling: Injection foam leveling is the only permanent solution for concrete repair and leveling, directly addressing the problem at its cause.
-At AquaGuard, we use PolyRenewal™® injection foam leveling for Atlanta concrete slab repair projects.
+- Injection foam lifting: Injection foam lifting is the only permanent solution for concrete repair and lifting, directly addressing the problem at its cause.
+At AquaGuard, we use PolyRenewal™® injection foam lifting for Atlanta concrete slab repair projects.

 What Kind of Concrete Repair Do We Offer?